 If you need help I will always be by your side to answer questions and help you overcome difficulties along the way.
 Write to me if you would like more information about the Jazz Solfeggio course.
 I hope to hear from you!

 Here's what people who have tried the Jazz Solfeggio course say

 A valuable aid for beginners

 I bought the course because I decided to join my local band and I needed to read music.
 I had never studied solfege before.
 I have made a lot of progress, I can now read music quite well and play the notes in the right time.
 For beginners like me it's really a precious help.
 Thanks Leo

 I had been taking lessons sporadically, to no avail.
 Now I can read the notes in the treble clef at a glance, thanks to the just-completed first part of the jazz solfeggio course.
 I just want to say one thing: It works!
 It's very well explained and invites you to go further.
 You just have to be consistent and practice half an hour a day.

 I immediately got improvements

 I studied guitar as an autodidact but I had a lot of problems with reading.
 The video course is very well explained and, even though I just started, I immediately improved.
 I recommend it to all those who do not want to spend huge amounts of money for a private teacher, considering the hassle of going to lessons.

-Read all the reviews from people who have tried my video courses or online piano lessons
+Read all the reviews and watch the videos from people who have tried my courses or my online piano lessons

 No risk, money back guarantee